-Chris Donaghey currently serves as the Vice President of Corporate Development and Communications for KEYW Corporation, a leading-edge cyber superiority, counter terrorism, and intelligence community technology services and products company.
+Chris Donaghey currently serves as the Vice President of Corporate Strategy and Development for KEYW Corporation, a leading-edge cyber superiority, counter terrorism, and intelligence community technology services and products company.
 In this role, he directs KEYW's M&A program, corporate communications, and corporate business process integration.
 Chris is also responsible for KEYW's equity capital markets relationships including analyst and investor relations.
 Since joining the company, KEYW has completed a successful $100 million initial public offering, a $100 million secondary offering, and closed 10 acquisitions with an aggregate value of almost $250 million.

 Prior to KEYW, Chris was an equity research analyst covering the Defense and Aerospace sector for SunTrust Robinson Humphrey from 2003 to 2010.
 During his tenure at SunTrust, Chris was named on the Wall Street Journal’s Best on the Street survey in three out of five years (2005, 2008, and 2009), and in 2005, Chris was ranked by Forbes and StarMine as the top Defense and Aerospace analyst for stock selection and the number two analyst in all industries for stock selection.